gmc-code/PC-app-development/docs/pyscript/superheroes.rst

         Returns:
             str: The superhero name composed of the first and last names from the dictionaries.
         """
+        # concatenate the first and last names from the dictionaries based on the initials
         superhero_name = first_names[first_initial] + " " + last_names[last_initial]
         return superhero_name